Ballistic Fiberglass Installation

 The seam formed by two panels meet could be a vulnerability in protection, but it is a very improbable one.
 Therefore, using a batten strip is ideal.
 About 40% of clients do so.

 A batten strip is merely a 4″ wide post of the same material.
-THe strip covers the seam, overlapping each panel by 2″.
+The strip covers the seam, overlapping each panel by 2″.
 Strategically notching a spot in the bottom plate where the batten strips line up allows you to avoid creating an uneven wall surface.
-Also, make sure where your panels meet is offset from the location of vertical wall studs.
+Also, make sure where your bullet resistant panels meet is offset from the location of vertical wall studs.

 Where panels meet at a 90-degree angle, no extra protection is needed –so long that the panels overlap, as shown in the diagram to the right.